top of page

 ARE CATHOLICS ANTI-SEMITIC ~ ANTI-JEWS?

-(Click on painting below)
+Where's the proof?
+(Click on the picture below)

 bottom of page